 Researchers have long sought molecules able to halt aging.
 They’ve made serious progress.

-Discovering of importance of NAD is one of the biggest longevity breakthroughs of my lifetime.NAD, a molecule heavily involved involved in the aging process, has gone from the fringe to mainstream in no time.
+Understanding NAD is one of the biggest longevity breakthroughs of my lifetime.NAD, a molecule heavily involved in the aging process, has gone from the fringe to mainstream in no time.
 Click To Tweet

 Even those completely uninterested in health have taken notice of this newly understood molecule.